teamshine05/graindisplay/readme.md

 the illuminators who teach time, wisdom, and tradition. leo's solar radiance meets the hierophant's patient teaching. we make comfort visible, understandable, and beautiful.

+## contributing

+questions, bug reports, or ideas? reach out:
+- instagram: `@risc.love`
+- discord: `@kae3g`

+we love hearing from people using graindisplay in their nightly workflows.

 ## license